w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 ### Modify your Delegations

-The "Delegate" tab is only to delegate votes.
+The "Delegate" tab is only for delegate votes.
 You cannot undelegate or modify your delegations.
-If you wish to updated the delegated account, the conviction, and the number of votes you will need to go to [Developer > Extrinsics](https://polkadot.js.org/apps/#/extrinsics), [undelegate](#undelegate-votes) the track and [delegate](#delegate-votes) again with updated information.
+If you wish to update the delegated account, the conviction, and the number of votes you will need to go to [Developer > Extrinsics](https://polkadot.js.org/apps/#/extrinsics), [undelegate](#undelegate-votes) the track and [delegate](#delegate-votes) again with updated information.